 The Parliamentary Assembly of the Council of Europe has been a driving force in the movement to abolish the death penalty.
-It was at the origin of Protocol No. 6 and has since adopted successive texts to outlaw the death penalty (see Resolution 1044 and Recommendation 1246, 1994; Resolution 1097 and Recommendation 1302, 1996; as well as Resolution 1187, 1999).
-It has constantly exerted pressure in order to encourage abolition - and insists in the meantime on moratoria in individual countries, both in the context of examining candidatures for membership and in its procedures for monitoring the compliance of existing member States' commitments.
+It was at the origin of Protocol No. 6 and has since adopted successive texts to outlaw the death penalty (for example, 1994: Resolution 1044 and Recommendation 1246; 1996: Resolution 1097 and Recommendation 1302; 1999: Resolution 1187).
+The Parliamentary Assembly constantly exerts pressure in order to encourage abolition and insists on moratoria in individual countries, both in the context of examining candidatures for membership and in its procedures for monitoring the compliance of existing member States' commitments.
 All new member States are required to ratify Protocol No. 6 within a fixed time scale.

-Member States have strongly committed themselves to abolition.
+Governments of member States have also strongly committed themselves to abolition.
 At their 2nd Summit in 1997, the Heads of State and Government of the Council of Europe called for universal abolition and insisted on the maintenance in the meantime of existing moratoria on executions in Europe.
 This thinking was carried further in 1998 when the Foreign Ministers of member States stressed that priority should be given to obtaining and maintaining a moratorium on executions, to be consolidated as soon as possible by complete abolition of the death penalty.
 In 2000, the Committee of Ministers further adopted a Declaration "For a European Death Penalty-Free Area".